Link Search Menu Expand Document

 Option 2: Create a custom trust store file

-Run the following command to import the root:
+Navigate to the location (e.g. ./truststores) and run the following command to import the root certificate:

 keytool -import -trustcacerts -alias root -file root.crt -keystore payshield.jks